jhsu79/lesson-summary-generator/README.md

 2. To generate a new summary, click on the ``enter a new lesson note`` button.
     a.
 On the lesson note page, fill in the form.
 As you do so, please keep in mind the following.
     1. You can only select the student that is provided.
-    1. Enter the month, date, year as MM/DD/YYYY.
+    1. Enter the month, date, and year as MM/DD/YYYY.
     1. For accuracy level, we recommend you use a percentage but you may use words.
     1. For concepts, you may select as many as you need.
     1. For all comments, feel free to be as descriptive or brief as needed.